She is not an AI assistant. She is the system that holds your family's life.

 This is not just about homeschool logistics.
 The ripple effects of a family with more margin are real and they are significant.

-When the mental load is shared with a system instead of silently carried by one person, there is something left at the end of the day for the marriage.
-Exhausted, mentally maxed-out moms cannot be fully present as wives.
+When the mental load is shared with a system instead of silently carried by one person, there is something left at the end of the day for the relationship.
+Exhausted, mentally maxed-out parents cannot be fully present for each other.
 Margin changes that.

-Not the leftovers of a depleted parent.
+Not the leftovers of a depleted caregiver.
 The regulated, present, emotionally available version.
-The version that can sit down and be curious with them instead of just managing the next thing on the list.
+The one who can sit down and be curious with them instead of just managing the next thing on the list.

 Homeschool families will not burn out